 Copies of the relevant pay slips and documentary evidence of the Educational courses completed should be submitted with the application.

 As a new resident you may be asked to provide proof of when you commenced residence such as providing copies of your travel documents, rental agreements or other similar documents to evidence when you arrived on the Island.

 I arrived part way through a tax year, do I claim twice?

 No, only one claim is necessary.
 The National Insurance refund can apply to two separate tax years depending on the date of application.

 Applying for a refund

 To apply for a refund form R247 - Application for National Insurance Holiday Scheme should be submitted to the Income Tax Division.
-Please note that early submission, before the 12 months of residence, will not be accepted.
+Please note that early submission, before 12 months of employment, will not be accepted.